-Prerequisite: Students must have successfully completed Algebra I. It is preferred but not required that students have taken an introductory course in computer science.
-Students enrolled in this course are expected to register and sit for the AP Exam.
+Prerequisite: Juniors ONLY enrolled in the Information Technology CTE Pathway; Students must have successfully completed Algebra I. It is preferred but not required that students have taken an introductory course in computer science.
+Students enrolled in this course are required to take the AP Exam